TMEIT/website/back/db_migrations/README.md

 In order to run this script, you must have the dev environment running, and you need to have the poetry and the backend installed in a virtual enviroment on your local machine, see Poetry's documentation on how to do that.

+To run the script, run `db_migrations/autogen_migrations.sh` with `back/` as your working directory.